Introduction

 - Importance:

-- Add strength and reduce shrinkage.
+- They enhance strength and mitigate shrinkage.

 Importance of Maintaining the Right Proportions Between Cement, Aggregates, and Water for Quality Concrete